dhruvdhody/IETF-DeepDive/Bof-request.md

 - BOF proponents: contact@huawei.com
 - Number of people expected to attend: 1000
 - Length of session (1 or 2 hours): 2 hours
-- Conflicts (whole Areas and/or WGs): Impact all of the IETF
+- Conflicts (whole Areas and/or WGs): whole IETF
    - Chair Conflicts: TBD
    - Technology Overlap: TEAS
    - Key Participant Conflict: ALL